SyncholisticMG/gh/chapter5/workspace.md

 a self-healer,
 self-nurturer to go back to the fractualised nature of the many selves and begin to align them to a healing source as part of the healing of the ancestral lineage.
-There are many seen and unseen layers into accepting, implementing and understanding that we are the ones creating our reality.
+There are many seen and unseen layers into accepting, implementing and understanding that we're the ones creating our reality.

 Q: What does co-creation look like when entering advanced spirituality?
 Co-creation can be identified by the many choice points of free will that maintain the high frequency level of creation versus the limiting experience of a co-dependent relationship.
 Let’s look at the chemistry,